ankitects/anki-manual/src/deck-options.md

 # Daily Limits
 ### New cards/day
-Tells Anki how many new cards you’d like introduced on each day you open the program.
+The maximum number of new cards to introduce in a day, if new cards are available.
+Because new material will increase your short-term review workload, this should typically be at least 10x smaller than your review limit.

+When studying a deck that has subdecks inside it, the limits set on each subdeck control the maximum number of cards drawn from that particular deck.
+The selected deck's limits control the total cards that will be shown.
 Missed days will not cause the cards to pile up.
-The limit applies to the current deck and subdecks.
-This means if "French" has a limit of 20 cards and "French::Lesson 1" and "French::Lesson 2" both have limits of 15 cards, you’ll get 15 cards from lesson 1 but only 5 cards from lesson 2.

 Studying new cards will temporarily increase the number of reviews you need to do a day, as freshly learnt material needs to be repeated a